Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 • increasing exhalation in comparison to the inhalation.

 This conditions the body to absorb and process higher levels of CO2 in the blood.
 The higher the CO2 tolerance of the body, the more oxygen can be released for repair and energy.
 The result is increased blood flow and improved oxygenation of the heart and the brain.
+This mechanism is known as the Bohr effect, where changes in carbon dioxide levels help regulate how oxygen is released from the blood to body tissues.

 Promotes Intermittent Hypoxia